beginning of content

 • Many people with gallstones do not need treatment.

-• If you do need treatment, this may involve modifying your diet to cut out fatty foods or having surgery.
+• If you do need treatment, this may involve changing your diet to cut out fatty foods or having an operation.

 What are gallstones?

-Gallstones (cholelithiasis) are hard, pebble-like masses that form in your gallbladder.
-Your gallbladder is a small pear-shaped organ on the right side of your abdomen (tummy), below your liver.
+Gallstones (cholelithiasis) are hard, pebble-like masses.
+They form in your gallbladder.
+Your gallbladder is a small pear-shaped organ on the right side of your abdomen (tummy).
+The gallbladder is found below your liver.

-Gallstones can block the tubes that carry digestive fluids from your gallbladder to your bowel, causing pain and/or other symptoms.
+Gallstones can block the tubes that carry digestive fluids from your gallbladder to your bowel.
+This blockage can cause pain and other symptoms.

 What are the symptoms of gallstones?

-Others have episodes of pain in the abdomen, back or right shoulder.
-These might not happen often, but can be severe, and may develop after a particularly fatty meal.
+Other people have pain in the abdomen, back or right shoulder.
+The pain happens from time to time.
+It can come and go.
+It might not happen often, but can be severe.
+The pain may come after you eat a fatty meal.

 Gallstones can sometimes cause other problems such as:

-Seek urgent medical attention if you have a fever or pain that doesn't go away if you take simple pain relief, that lasts a few hours, or that stops you from eating and drinking normally.
+Seek urgent medical attention if you have a fever or pain that doesn't go away after you take simple pain relief.
+Seek urgent medical attention if the pain lasts a few hours, or that stops you from eating and drinking normally.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.